nykolai-d/processing-csv-file/README.md

 a) Shows average missions and average days in space.<br>
 b) States % of astronauts in space by country.<br>
 c) Shows company that has sent the most missions by country.<br>
-d) Writes new dataframe into csv file.<br
+d) Writes new dataframe into csv file.